SoftUni-Internal/interactive-content/EN/09-Exam-Preparation/01-Problem.md

 ## Constructor:

-A **BaseDwarf** should take the following values upon initialization:
+A **BaseDwarf** should take the following values on initialization:

 - **(String name, int energy)**